mohamuhsin/piano-keys/README.md

 Change the content of the element with an ID of word-five to TO.

 Change the content of the element with an ID of word-six to YOU!.

+**19.** Add the following changes to the nextThree event handler function so the musical notes change when the button is clicked.

+Change the content of the element with an ID of letter-note-one to F.

+Change the content of the element with an ID of letter-note-two to F.

+Change the content of the element with an ID of letter-note-three to E.

+Change the content of the element with an ID of letter-note-four to C.

+Change the content of the element with an ID of letter-note-five to D.

+Change the content of the element with an ID of letter-note-six to C.